ntk148v/til/openstack-vitrage/README.md

   - name: <name as stated in the metadata of a definition template>
   - name: ...
 # A list of if-then scenarios to consider
+# Action defined based on the building blocks
 scenarios:
   - scenario:
     # the condition to be met